charlestolley/python-snmp/docs/source/snmp.rst

       The `autowait` parameter assigns a default value for the `wait` parameter to the ``Manager``'s request methods.
-If not given, its value falls back on the `autowait` parameter provided in the :class:`Engine` constructor.
+If not given, its value falls back on the `autowait` argument provided in the :class:`Engine` constructor.
       See the :doc:`manager` page for an explanation of the `wait` parameter.

-      `address` and `version` are the only positional arguments.
+      `address` and `version` are the only positional parameters.
 All other arguments should be passed by keyword, as their ordering is subject to change in future library versions.
-The set of available keyword arguments depends on the SNMP version.
-See the duplicate method definitions below for details on version-specific arguments.
+The set of available keyword parameters depends on the SNMP version.
+See the duplicate method definitions below for details on version-specific parameters.
 The `version` parameter defaults to the :class:`Engine`'s `defaultVersion`.

    .. method:: Manager(address, version=SNMPv3, domain=None, \